 After a decade of strong growth, the insurance industry is now grappling with slow growth, rising costs, deterioration distribution structure and stalled reforms.
 To top it all, most of the Insurance companies are having a High Expense Ratio, Loss ratio, the insurance margin has gone down and the minimum capital requirement has gone up.
-The Life insurance segment is witnessing a year-on-year decline whereas non-life segment is still struggling with underwriting losses.
+The Life insurance segment is witnessing a year-on-year decline whereas the non-life segment is still struggling with underwriting losses.

 However, the picture for the Insurance sector is not all that gloomy, if corrective measures are taken and implemented, we can witness a sea change of profit margins in the insurance sector.
 This can only happen if Insurance companies know how to optimize their Business Performance by using Analytics from which they are able to drive insights.
 While basic reporting and descriptive analytics continue to be a must-have for insurers, advanced predictive and prescriptive analytics have now become pre-requisites for any insurance companies to succeed.

 Some of the ways in which Analytics brings value to the Insurance companies are:

 Timely access to the Data, consolidated view of the data and analytics combined with advanced insights brings immediate benefits to the organization in terms of benefits in Revenue growth.
 It improves the product, helps in segmentation, understanding customer and geographical analytics.
 Distribution channel performance measurement enables insurers to conduct focused campaigns to give them an advantage over their competitors.
 Find out, how Banking Sector is revamped using Analytics